jimmyazrael/NierAutoModSave/README.md

 NieR:AutoModSave v0.1 by jimmyazrael

-This script will guide and help you to import Nier:A's saves shared by others.
+This tool will guide and help you to import Nier:A's saves shared by others.

 Requirement:
 1. Preferably you should have received the whole save folder,